Espelette Salmon Tartare

 Remove any excess moisture from the radishes, and gently combine them with the salmon, a squeeze of fresh lemon juice, and a small quantity of olive oil.

 Fold in the avocado cubes with a clean hand until well mixed, being careful not to mash to avocado too much.
 Check the flavor and adjust it to your tastes.

 You can serve as is, or gently press the tartare into an olive-oil lined cup or bowl to shape it before unmolding it on a serving dish.

 Serve with thinly sliced lemon and a dusting of Espelette pepper.
 Great with crackers or toasted bread, or just eaten with a spoon.

-• Try small cubes of jicama instead of radish, a light touch of Primonition hot sauce, plus a dusting of dried poblano pepper, for a gently smoky variation with noticeable heat.
+• Try small cubes of jicama instead of radish, and a light touch of Primonition hot sauce for a gently smoky variation with noticeable heat.
 Great with fresh corn tortilla chips.

 • Try a carpaccio for a more dramatic presentation.
 Gently pound thin slices of salmon flat between sheets of plastic wrap.
 Serve with dollops of grated radish, thinly sliced lemon, and avocado zhug.